timou0911/Ethernaut-Writeup/14. Gatekeeper Two ★★★☆☆/README.md

 This modifier required x(the code size of our contract) to be zero, which can be accomplished by using `delegatecall()` as described above.

+--

+Another method is calling the target contract in our attack contract's `constructor`.

 ### Modifier `gateThree()`
 Our objective is to equate the left to the right side, which represents the maximum value of `uint64`.
 In binary, this value is `111...111` with a length of 64 bits.